aterenin/academic-paper/readme.md

 [extra]
-footer_text = "This website is built using [Zola](https://www.getzola.org) and the [Academic Paper](http://github.com/aterenin/academic-paper/) theme, which is [designed to last](https://jeffhuang.com/designed_to_last/)." # by default this page adds a small and non-intrusive footer with some text linking to this repository - you can set this to false to remove the footer if you prefer server_side_katex = false # set to true to enable server-side KaTeX rendering via scripts/katex.js, this will also include KaTeX CSS and fonts in the build base_author = "Alexander Terenin" # if you set this to be your name, your author's url will all redirected to the base_url - useful if you change webpage later domain
+footer_text = "This website is built using [Zola](https://www.getzola.org) and the [Academic Paper](http://github.com/aterenin/academic-paper/) theme, which is [designed to last](https://jeffhuang.com/designed_to_last/)." # by default this page adds a small and non-intrusive footer with some text linking to this repository - you can set this to false to remove the footer if you prefer server_side_katex = false # set to true to enable server-side KaTeX rendering via scripts/katex.js, this will also include KaTeX CSS and fonts in the build
 ```

 ## Page and section configuration